SSWConsulting/SSW.Rules.Content/rules/follow-up-unanswered-email/rule.md

 - title: Cameron Shaw
   url: https://ssw.com.au/people/cameron-shaw
 related: []
-redirects: []
+redirects:
+- do-you-know-how-to-follow-up-an-unanswered-email

 ---

 Sometimes the person you send your email to may not reply immediately because they're busy or just may have forgotten about it.
-If you need an answer, remind them by adding a PING to the thread:

 <!--endintro-->

+If you need an answer, remind them by:

+1. Sending an IM with the words "(PING) - {{ EMAIL SUBJECT }}"

+If you still get no response, then:

+2. Reply to the email thread with a PING:
-1. Reply to ALL
+   - Reply to ALL
-2. Put (PING) in 1<sup>st</sup> line of the Body
+   - Put (PING) in 1<sup>st</sup> line of the Body
-3. Plus any other instructions - such as "Hurry Up!" or "following-up, and looking forward to your reply" or "Need an answer please"
+   - Feel free to include any other reminders, such as "following-up, and looking forward to your reply" or "Need an answer please"

+**Tip:** Do **not** use (RESEND) as it may sound aggressive.

 ::: email-template
 |          |     |